 Prior to this offering, there has been no public market for the common stock.
-It is currently estimated that the initial public offering price per share will be between \$8.00 and \$10.00.
-Application has been made for listing on the Nasdaq Global Market under the symbol "LMAT."
+The common stock has been approved for listing on the Nasdaq Global Market under the symbol "LMAT."

 See "Risk Factors" on page 7 to read about factors you should consider before buying shares of the common stock.